kushaldas/pym/docs/flask.rst

 * `Werkzeug <http://werkzeug.pocoo.org/>`_ a WSGI utility library
 * `jinja2 <http://jinja.pocoo.org/>`_ which is its template engine

-.. note:: WSGI is basically a protocol defined so that python application can communicate with a web-server and thus be used as web-application outside of CGI.
+.. note:: WSGI is basically a protocol defined so that Python application can communicate with a web-server and thus be used as web-application outside of CGI.